masfen614/Weather-App/README.md

 # Weather Command Line Application
 ​
-I created this CLI to connect to the openweathermap.org API ​
+I created this CLI to connect to the openweathermap.org API. <br>
+​
-This was created in java using RestTemplate to consume the API.
+This was created in Java using RestTemplate to consume the API.